Georgia Power customer has issues with tree trimming practices

 Moody-Durant said last week she called Georgia Power about the debris left in the yard and “they did clean that but my problem is he looked at the fence and he looked at the tree and d that’s not his problem.”

-Georgia Power said this was regular mainnanance work and its tree-trimming did not cause any permanent damage to Moody-Durant’s property.
+Georgia Power said this was regular maintenance work and its tree-trimming did not cause any permanent damage to Moody-Durant’s property.

 They sent this statement: